Should you replace a CV boot versus new axle shaft

 Remove the CV joint from the axle and clean out the grease

 The inner “spider” joint is held on by a snap ring, while the outer CV joint is held in by a circlip or a snap ring.
 Once you remove the joint from the axle shaft, you have to clean out all the grease so you can inspect the CV joint.
-A torn boot allows road grit to get into the joint and that grit can often damage the joint.
+A torn boot allows road grit to get into the joint, and that grit can often damage it.

 Once the CV joint is clean, you can install the new boot and reinstall the joint